jupyterhub/jupyterhub/docs/source/websecurity.md

 **must never** display user-authored HTML that is neither *sanitized* nor *sandboxed* (e.g. IFramed) to any user that lacks authentication as the author of a file.

-## Mitigate security issues through configuration options
+## Mitigate security issues

-There are two main approaches to mitigating these issues with configuration options provided by JupyterHub:
+There are two main approaches to mitigating these issues with configuration options provided by JupyterHub.

 ### Enable subdomains